-Total Number of Verification Samples = 16
+Total Number of Verification Samples = 24

 The above numbers of samples represent those collected from the test and do not include quality control (QC) samples such as matrix blanks and fortifications prepared and analyzed during the analytical chemistry phase of the study.
+The actual number of samples collected and/or analyzed will be documented in the raw data.
 At the discretion of the Study Director, water samples from one or more appropriate test chambers and/or stock solutions will be collected and analyzed if an analytical error in sampling or analysis is suspected, or if a malfunction in the test substance delivery system occurs.
-The reason for the additional samples will be described by the Study Director and documented in the raw data and final report.
+The reason for the additional samples will be documented in the raw data and summarized in the final report.

-Analytical Measurements
+Analytical Chemistry